ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

 ## Getting started

 1. Download the Ballerina tools distribution by navigating to https://ballerinalang.org/downloads/ and setup the SDK
-2. Go inside `package-salesforce` and give the command `ballerina init`using terminal.

 ### Working with Salesforce REST endpoint actions